Let to Buy Mortgages

 NO CREDIT CHECKS!

-A Let to Buy mortgage allows you to retain ownership of your current home for the purpose of letting out to tenants, while also finding and purchase a new property to live in.
+A let to buy mortgage lets you keep your current home and rent it out while buying a new one to live in.

 • You need at least 25% equity in your property after you release any deposit money for your onward purchase.
 This will be taken from a surveyor’s valuation of your property.